Master Keyword List

 Other Basic Tasks

-There are four Basic Tasks (including All Keywords).
-You'll use All Keywords regularly (a useful "eraser" to start over with a clean slate).
 You'll find value in the other three tasks in DAY 3, after you've selected your Site Concept and are developing your site's Content Blueprint, as well as periodically after that.

-Clicking on any task button immediately runs the filters for that task, then sorts the remaining keywords.
+Clicking on any task button runs the filters immediately for that task, then sorts the remaining keywords.
 Each filter works on whichever Seed Word(s) you've selected.
 So make that selection before running tasks.

 To understand exactly what each task does, click on it after clicking on Filter.
-This will show you which filters are used along with their settings, and in which order they're set ("Filter #1," "Filter #2," etc).
+This will show you which filters are used along with their settings, and in which order they're set ("Filter #1," "Filter #2," etc.).
 It will also show you which column is being sorted, and in what direction.

 You can change the preset filtering numbers in each task.
 Type in the new number, then delete the pre-entered number.
 This ensures that the filter order does not change.